Mongolia: Music

-The music of Mongolia is strongly influenced by nature, nomadism, shamanism, and also Tibetan Buddhism.
+The music of Mongolia is strongly influenced by nature, nomadism, shamanism, and Tibetan Buddhism.
 The traditional music includes a variety of instruments, famously the morin khuur, and also the singing styles like the urtyn duu ("long song"), and throat-singing (khoomei).
 The "tsam" is danced to keep away evil spirits and it was seen as reminiscent of shamanism.

 Media

 Mongolian media interviewing the opposition Mongolian Green Party in 2008.
 The media has gained significant freedoms since democratic reforms initiated in the 1990s.

-Mongolian press began in 1920 with close ties to the Soviet Union under the Mongolian Communist Party, with the establishment of the Unen ("Truth") newspaper similar to the Soviet Pravda.
+Mongolian press began in 1920 with close ties to the Soviet Union under the Mongolian People's Party, with the establishment of the Unen ("Truth") newspaper similar to the Soviet Pravda.
 Until reforms in the 1990s, the government had strict control of the media and oversaw all publishing, in which no independent media were allowed.
 The dissolution of the Soviet Union had a significant impact on Mongolia, where the one-party state grew into a multi-party democracy, and with that, media freedoms came to the forefront.

-A new law on press freedom, drafted with help from international NGOs on 28 August 1998, and enacted on 1 January 1999, paved the way for media reforms.
-The Mongolian media currently consists of around 300 print and broadcasting outlets.
+According to 2014 Asian Development Bank survey, 80% of Mongolians cited television as their main source of information.
+A 1999 law on press freedom, drafted with help from international NGOs, paved the way for media reforms.
+The media currently consists of around 300 print and broadcasting outlets.

-Since 2006, the media environment has been improving with the government debating a new Freedom of Information Act, and the removal of any affiliation of media outlets with the government.
 Market reforms have led to an annually increasing number of people working in the media, along with students at journalism schools.

-In its 2013 World Press Freedom Index report, Reporters Without Borders classified the media environment as 98th out of 179, with 1st being most free.
-In 2016, Mongolia was ranked 60th out of 180.
+In its 2016 World Press Freedom Index report, Reporters Without Borders classified the media environment as 60th out of 180.

-According to 2014 Asian Development Bank survey, 80% of Mongolians cited television as their main source of information.

 Sports and festivals

 Naadam is the largest summer celebration.

-The main national festival is Naadam, which has been organized for centuries and takes place over three days in the summer, consisting of three Mongolian traditional sports, archery, cross-country horse-racing, and wrestling, traditionally recognized as the Three Manly Games of Naadam.
-In modern-day Mongolia, Naadam is held from 11 to 13 July in the honor of the anniversaries of the National Democratic Revolution and foundation of the Great Mongol State.
+The main national festival is Naadam, which has been organized for centuries and takes place over three days in the summer, consisting of three sports—archery, cross-country horse-racing, and wrestling—traditionally recognized as the Three Manly Games of Naadam.
+Naadam is held from 11 to 13 July in the honor of the anniversaries of the National Democratic Revolution and foundation of the Great Mongol State.

-Another very popular activity called Shagaa is the "flicking" of sheep ankle bones at a target several feet away, using a flicking motion of the finger to send the small bone flying at targets and trying to knock the target bones off the platform.
+Another popular activity called shagaa is the "flicking" of sheep ankle bones at a target several feet away, using a flicking motion of the finger to send the small bone flying at targets and trying to knock the target bones off the platform.
 At Naadam, this contest is popular among older Mongolians.